HEE and the NHS celebrate UK Employability Day 2020

 The NHS across England is celebrating the work of its local staff and jobseekers in a variety of ways.
 Staff are using the day to showcase the successes of employment support across the country and the tremendous efforts made by the jobseekers they support.

 Laura Roberts, director of skills development and participation at Health Education England, said: “We are very proud of all that the NHS does to support people to start or progress their careers in healthcare.
+This type of activity in the NHS helps drive forward social mobility and inclusion and opens the door to a vast number of individuals to pursue career in health.”

 Read our stories